Table of Contents

 You might think that self-centered people have more confidence in themselves.
 But that can be the furthest thing from the truth.
 One part of them will make them think they’re not good enough, and the other part will make them think they’re the best people in the world.

-Sometimes, an ex playing mind games might be out of anger or resentment from the relationship or its ending.
+Sometimes, an ex playing mind games might be out of anger or resentment over the relationship or its ending.
 An ex playing mind games could be a form of revenge, an attempt to make you feel the pain they’re feeling, or a way of continuing to try and control you.

 4. Unresolved Feelings